 NOTE 2: about computer science's push to use artificial intelligence

 Big technical corporations have been pushing Artificial Intelligence (AI) as the next big thing.
 This is yet another false narrative that merely perpetuates Computer Science's grip on centralized computing architectures.
 AI anthropomorphizes computing power.
 As a result, the technical narrative focuses on whether or not the computer will take over when it becomes smarter than humans and how much our biases will affect machine's learning corpus.
 Computer Science has not yet discovered the Humanities, in particular Language Psychology, and as a result its solutions are all hierarchical and non-scalable in the long run.
-Its solutions always increase in cost as usage increases.
+Its solutions always increase in cost as usage increases (non-scalable).
 Computer Science has yet to discover that the File and Folder are computer artifacts, and not categories in the brain, which doesn't bode well for AI.
 Hierarchical computer systems represent the ultimate short cut and have create un-imagineable technical debt.

 Hiveware, in contrast, seeks to be an extension of the brain, not a cheap replacement for the brain.
 It helps the human by doing what the Von Neumann architecture does best: it keeps track of items.
 And by using the Hiveware platform, any and all components can become digital assets by imbueing them with security, ownership and privacy traits.